Vsk1997/Abnormal-Activity-Detection/README.md

 ---

-In this project we had two datasets one which is available on internet i.e. CUHK campus avenue dataset.
+In this project we have two datasets one which is available on internet i.e. CUHK campus avenue dataset.

 The videos are captured in CUHK campus avenue with 15328 training frames.This dataset accompanies paper "Abnormal Event Detection at 150 FPS in Matlab, Cewu Lu, Jianping Shi, JiayaJia, International Conference on Computer Vision, (ICCV), 2013".